Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Acknowledgements

 \section{Acknowledgements}

-We thank Han Bao, Yusuke Konno, and Tomoya Sakai for helpful discussions.
-TT was supported by JST AIP challenge program, UTokyo Toyota-Dwango AI Scholarship, and Softbank AI scholarship.
-NC was supported by MEXT scholarship and JST AIP challenge program.
+The authors would like to thank Han Bao, Yusuke Konno, and Tomoya Sakai for helpful discussions, and Kento Nozawa, Ikko Yamane, and Soma Yokoi for maintaining servers for our experiments.
+TT was supported by JST AIP Challenge Program, UTokyo Toyota-Dwango AI Scholarship, and Softbank AI Scholarship.
+NC was supported by MEXT Scholarship, JST AIP Challenge Program, and Google PhD Fellowship Program.
 IS was supported by JST CREST Grant Number JPMJCR17A1, and MS was supported by JST CREST JPMJCR18A2.